dineshkumarkarimajji-bootlabs/smart-DOCS/README.md

 Smart-DOCS is an intelligent document management and question-answering system that allows multiple users to securely upload, query, and manage their own documents.
 Each user’s data and embeddings are private and isolated, ensuring full document access control.

-It uses FastAPI + ChromaDB for backend processing and a React frontend for an intuitive user interface.
+It leverages FastAPI + ChromaDB for backend processing and a React frontend for an intuitive user interface.

 ✅ Key Features